tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 unset VAULT_NAMESPACE
 ```

-7. Let's also test this in Azure to see the scope replacing `<CLIENT_ID>` & `<CLIENT_SECRET>`, `TF_VAR_tenant_id` should already be set
+2. To test in Azure, use the following command, replacing `<CLIENT_ID>` and `<CLIENT_SECRET>` with the values outputted from Terraform.
+The `TF_VAR_tenant_id` should already be set.

 ```bash
 az login --service-principal -u <CLIENT_ID> -p <CLIENT_SECRET> --tenant $TF_VAR_tenant_id
 az group list --output table
 ```

-In my testing, I had the groups azure-vault-group & testing-23, here is the result confirming the scope does work:
+In my testing, I had groups `azure-vault-group` and `testing-23`.
+Here’s the result confirming the scope works:

 | Name     | Assigned Scope                                                           | Groups Visible                    |
 |----------|--------------------------------------------------------------------------|-----------------------------------|
 | tenant1  | `/subscriptions/${var.subscription_id}`                                  | azure-vault-group, testing-23     |
 | tenant2  | `/subscriptions/${var.subscription_id}/resourceGroups/azure-vault-group` | azure-vault-group                 |

-**NOTE:** You can test that the keys are correct by hitting this [URL](https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins/.well-known/openid-configuration).
+**NOTE:** You can test the configuration by visiting `https://<vault_url>:8200/v1/platform-team/identity/oidc/plugins/.well-known/openid-configuration`.

-## Choosing between dynamic or existing service principals
+## Choosing Between Dynamic or Existing Service Principals

-Dynamic service principals are preferred if the desired Azure resources can be provided via the RBAC system and Azure roles defined in the Vault role.
-This form of credential is completely decoupled from any other clients, is not subject to permission changes after issuance, and offers the best audit granularity.
+Dynamic service principals are preferred if Azure resources can be provided via the RBAC system and roles defined in the Vault role.
+This type of credential is decoupled from other clients, offers better audit granularity, and is not affected by permission changes after issuance.

-Access to some Azure services cannot be provided with the RBAC system, however.
-In these cases, an existing service principal can be set up with the necessary access, and Vault can create new passwords for this service principal.
-Any changes to the service principal permissions affect all clients.
-Furthermore, Azure does not provide any logging with regard to which credential was used for an operation.

-An important limitation when using an existing service principal is that Azure limits the number of passwords for a single application.
-This limit is based on application object size and isn't firmly specified, but in practice, hundreds of passwords can be issued per application.
-An error will be returned if the object size is reached.
-This limit can be managed by reducing the role TTL or by creating another Vault role against a different Azure service principal configured with the same permissions.
+However, some Azure services may require an existing service principal.
+This service principal will have the necessary access, and Vault can generate new passwords for it.
+Any changes to its permissions will affect all clients.
+Azure also limits the number of passwords for a service principal based on object size, which can lead to errors if exceeded.
+This can be managed by reducing the role TTL or creating another Vault role for a different service principal with similar permissions.